 Moving the ignition switch to the left side keeps the Rebel 1100’s dash uncluttered.
 It also lets the same switch unlock the three-liter underseat storage compartment for extra convenience.

-Ready for some awesome color choices for 2021?
-Check out what you can be riding: Metallic Black or Bordeaux Red Metallic.
+Ready for some awesome color choices for 2022?
+Check out what you can be riding: Metallic Black, Bordeaux Red Metallic, and Pearl Stallion Brown.

 STEEL FRONT AND REAR FENDERS